Integrity and

 and relationships with other people to some degrees.

-14 Don't allow unhappiness or concern with a
+10 Don't allow unhappiness or concern with a

 problem to become the subject of most of your thinking.
 You don't need to

-in conditions of emergency.
+conditions of an emergency.

-that interferes with your freedom to apply your attention to a subject that you
+interferes with your freedom to apply your attention to a subject that you

 choose.
 None of the positive or creative meanings of the word problem are